puppetlabs/puppet-docs/source/puppet/5.4/lang_variables.markdown

 This is usually not what you want, because using an unassigned variable is often an accident or a typo.

 If you'd rather have unassigned variable usage throw an error, so you can get warned early and fix the problem, you can enable strict mode.
-Set [`strict_variables = true`][strict_variables] in [puppet.conf][] on your Puppet master(s) and any nodes that run Puppet apply.
+Set [`strict_variables = true`][strict_variables] in [puppet.conf][] on your Puppet master and any nodes that run Puppet apply.

 ### No reassignment